 But if using VR helps improve your basic communication style, it's all for the best.

 When I'm dictating, I generally pause between sentences to gather my thoughts on what to say next.
-Then I try to speak in more or less complete phrases and sentences to minimize the amount of rework to do later.
+Then I try to speak in more or less complete sentences to minimize the amount of rework later.

-Sometimes I even say the same sentence twice, the second time in more fluent prose, knowing I can quickly delete the first version as I polish.
+Sometimes I even say the same sentence twice, the second time more fluently, knowing I can quickly delete the first version as I polish.

 VR tip #11: Don't imagine you can write a white paper just by talking.